lilywxc/Leetcode/Leetcode.md

 ```
 not_hold = max(not_hold, hold + prices[i] - fee)
 ```
-note that We can calculate "not_hold" first without using temporary variables because selling and buying on the same day can't be better than just continuing to hold the stock
+note that we can calculate "not_hold" first without using temporary variables because selling and buying on the same day can't be better than just continuing to hold the stock
 ```python
 class Solution:
     def maxProfit(self, prices: List[int], fee: int) -> int: